LG K series

 The LG K series is a line of mid-range smartphones which are designed, developed and marketed by LG Electronics, which run the Android mobile operating system.

 The K Series, which launched in January 2016 with the K7 and K10, was followed by the K4, later that same month.
 The K8 debuted soon after in February that year, finishing out the 2016 lineup with the K3 in August.

 In December 2016, LG Electronics announced the updated phones for 2017 of K3, K4, K8, K10, alongside the K20 Plus, which then released a few days later, and a "V" models for Verizon Communications.
 Four months later, LG announced the updated K7, completing the 2017 lineup.

 Carriers include: ACG, AT&T, Boost Mobile, Cricket, LRA, Metro by T-Mobile, Republic Wireless, Spectrum, Sprint, T-Mobile, Unlocked, US Cellular, Verizon, Virgin Mobile, and Xfinity Mobile.

 Phones

 1st generation (2016 lineup)

 The first generation of the LG K series includes the first phones, LG K10, LG K7 and LG K4.
-They are launched in January 2016 and they are followed by LG K8, which was launched in February 2016, and later in March 2016, LG has launched the LG K5, and was followed by LG K3, which was launched in August 2016.
-The latest phone in 2016 of the LG K series was the LG K20 plus, which has a 16 or 32 GB of internal storage, 2 GB of RAM, Qualcomm Snapdragon 425 processor, and it is only available in Black color.
+They were launched in January 2016, and were followed by the LG K8, which was launched in February 2016, and later in March 2016, LG launched the LG K5, and followed it with the LG K3, which was launched in August 2016.
+The latest phone in 2016 for the LG K series was the LG K20 plus.